 Since most beginning students will have difficulty learning how to write papers and also format papers correctly using the eighth edition of Kate L. Turabian’s, A Manual for Writers of Research Papers, this sample paper can be used as a template for inserting the correct parts.
 For the purpose of instruction, it will use second person, but third person must be used in student papers.
 You will notice that the first time Turabian’s name is written in the paper, her full name is given, but the second and subsequent uses of her name will be her last name only.

-Though some written assignments will not require a table of contents, Liberty University (hereafter referred to as) requires all research papers to have a table of contents and abide by basic Turabian rules.
+Though some written assignments will not require a table of contents, Liberty University School of Divinity (hereafter referred to as SoD) requires all research papers to have a table of contents and abide by basic Turabian rules.

 Number all pages of this element with roman numerals.
 Label the first page Contents at the top of the page.
 If the table of contents is more than one page, do not repeat the title.
 Leave two blank lines between the title and the first listed item.
 Single-space individual items listed, but add a blank line after each item.
 Between the lists for the front and back matter and the chapters, or between parts or volumes (if any), leave two blank lines.